microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/sdks-overview.md

 In addition, do not use a preview release of an SDK in production apps, regardless of the version of Microsoft Graph API (v1.0 or beta) it uses.

 A release of an SDK in _GA_ status can use the Microsoft Graph API v1.0 endpoint or beta endpoint as specified.
-Because Microsoft Graph APIs in the beta endpoint are subject to breaking changes, do not use a GA release of an SDK that uses the Microsoft Graph API beta endpoint in production apps.
+Because Microsoft Graph APIs in the beta endpoint are subject to breaking changes, do not use in production apps a GA release of an SDK that accesses the Microsoft Graph API beta endpoint.

 ## Microsoft 365 developer subscription